-After removing two of the apple trees and the clothes dryer, we used a layering method to make the bed on the left right over the grass.
-We found lots of leaves around the neighborhood and laid them over the grass, then covered the leaves with cardboard or thick layers of newspaper when we ran out of cardboard before covering it with a 4 to 6-inch layer of soil (mulch would work as well).
+After removing two of the apple trees and the clothes dryer, we used a layering method to make the bed on the left right on top of the grass.
+We found lots of leaves around the neighborhood and laid them over the grass, then covered the leaves with cardboard or thick layers of newspaper (when we ran out of cardboard), before covering it with about a 4-inch layer of soil (mulch would work as well).

-And, yes, my brother-in-law is kinda into water collection.
-He's very proud of it, and no, these aren't even all his barrels.
+And, yes, my brother-in-law is kind of into water collection.
+He's very proud of it - and no, these aren't even all of his barrels.

 Just don't get him started talking about it.

-My brother-in-law also didn't want to give up his clothes dryer, eyesore that it was.
-But with a promise of new ones (a permanent line back by the fence and a retractable line nearer the laundry room), he reluctantly let it go.
+My brother-in-law also didn't want to give up that clothes dryer, eyesore that it was.
+But with a promise of a new retractable line nearer the laundry room, he reluctantly let it go.

-Not only does it look better without the two extra trees and the metal dryer, it looks bigger.
+Not only does it look better without the two extra trees and the metal dryer, it looks bigger, doesn't it?

-Now, imagine a winding path of stepping stones through the middle of the wide border on the right (you can see the footsteps where the path will be starting at the front corner), some larger bushes and tall, narrow evergreens on the right of the stepping stones and a bench at the end beside the remaining apple tree.
+Imagine a winding path of stepping stones through the middle of the wide shrub and perennial border on the right (you can see footsteps where the path will be starting at the front corner), some larger bushes and tall, narrow evergreens on the right of the stepping stones and a bench at the end beside the remaining apple tree.

 And for the kids, a play structure down at the very end where we left a patch of grass (which will become a play surface).

-Raised beds, a place for play, wide paths, flowers, and easy maintenace- what's not to love?
+Raised beds, a place for play, wide paths, flowers, and easy maintenance- what's not to love?